 Secondary school math and science teachers, and elementary/secondary school special education teachers who commit to working in high-need schools for five years can obtain up to $17,500 in Stafford loan forgiveness.
 They must teach full time for five consecutive years in a qualifying low-income school and be "highly qualified".
 (The Taxpayer-Teacher Protection Act of 2004, HR 5186, increased the amount of forgiveness from $5,000 to $17,500 on October 30, 2004.)

-Visit the HRSA web site for information on Nursing Education Loan Repayment
+Visit the HRSA web site for information on Nurse Corps Loan Repayment Program

 History of Loan Forgiveness Programs

 |Home | Loans | Scholarships | Savings | Military Aid | Other Types of Aid | Financial Aid Applications